samanshahzadi/Codesubmit/README.md

 -   No authentication is required
 -   You can use the first formula from [this Wikipedia article](https://en.wikipedia.org/wiki/Great-circle_distance) to calculate distance.
 Don't forget, you'll need to convert degrees to radians.
 The GPS coordinates for our Dublin office are 53.339428, -6.257664.
 You can find the Customer list in `./Data`.

-### Evaluation Criteria

--   **PHP** best practices
--   We're looking for you to produce working code, with enough room to demonstrate how to structure components in a small program.
--   Poor answers will be in the form of one big function.
-It’s impossible to test anything smaller than the entire operation of the program, including reading from the input file.
-Errors are caught and ignored.
--   Good answers are well composed.
-Calculating distances and reading from a file are separate concerns.
-Classes or functions have clearly defined responsibilities.
-Test cases cover likely problems with input data.
--   It’s an excellent answer if we've learned something from reading the code.

-### CodeSubmit

-Please organize, design, test and document your code as if it were going into production - then push your changes to the master branch.
-After you have pushed your code, you may submit the assignment on the assignment page.

-All the best and happy coding,

 ### Developer Notes
 I have used Laravel Framework to speedup the development process and organize my code better to follow best standards